 As state legislative sessions wind down across the country, some lawmakers are looking toward next year to introduce disastrous pension legislation.
 We here at NPPC think this is a good time to re-post a blog written by our former Program Manager, Tyler Bond.
 In his piece, Tyler writes about cash balance pension plans, which have been introduced in state legislatures in previous years.
 Cash balance plans do not provide retirement security for public employees and can even hurt states’ finances in the long-term.

 We’ve mentioned cash balance pension plans a few times on this blog.
-The Pew Research Center and the Arnold Foundation have been actively pushing cash balance plans in Kansas, Kentucky, Alabama, and Virginia.
+Pew and the Arnold Foundation have been actively pushing cash balance plans in Kansas, Kentucky, Alabama, and Virginia.
 They tout cash balance plans as a solution to the problem of pension underfunding, as some magic combination of defined benefit pension plans and defined contribution 401(k)-style plans.
 In reality, cash balance plans are a failure for public employees and taxpayers.

 Traditional defined benefit pension plans calculate the pension benefits that an employee earns using a formula: